-If you're looking for quick recipes with cooked beetroot this oil-free hummus takes under 5 minutes to make.
-It uses ingredients you probably have in your store cupboard (hello, lonely can of chickpeas you've been wondering what to make with since 2019) and works well as a dip with crisps or spread onto crostini as a canape.
+- It's fast: If you're looking for quick recipes with cooked beetroot, this oil-free hummus takes under 5 minutes to make.
+It uses ingredients you probably have in your store cupboard (shoutout to the lone can of chickpeas you've been wondering what to make with since 2019) and works well as a dip with crisps or spread onto crostini as a canape.

-Beetroot is in season from early summer until autumn so this dish can be enjoyed best then when the beets are sweetest.
+- It's good for all seasons: Beetroot is in season from early summer until autumn/fall, so this dish can be enjoyed best then when the beets are sweetest.
 However, I mostly use packaged cooked beetroot as it's so easy, and this hummus recipe works just as well in winter.

-If you're a hummus lover like me, this beetroot and walnut oil-free hummus recipe will be right up your street and you might like to try this smoked paprika hummus too.
-If you like recipes with chickpeas, try this battered chickpea recipe with harissa dip.
+If you're a hummus lover like me, this beetroot and walnut oil-free hummus recipe will be right up your street, and you might like to try this smoked paprika hummus too.
+If you like recipes with chickpeas, try this deep-fried chickpea recipe with harissa dip.

-Pour the whole can of chickpeas (garbanzo beans) and their water into a food processor along with the cooked beetroot.
-Blend until almost smooth.
+- Pour the whole can of chickpeas (garbanzo beans) and their water into a food processor along with the cooked beetroot.
+Blend or pulse until almost smooth.

-Add the walnuts, lemon juice and half the mint.
-Blend until the hummus reaches your desired consistency.
+- Add the walnuts, lemon juice and half the mint.
+Continue to blend until the hummus reaches your desired consistency.
 I like it still with some texture, but this is up to you.
 Season to taste with salt and pepper.

-To serve, transfer the beetroot and walnut hummus onto a large plate or into a bowl and top with cubed beetroot, chopped walnuts and the rest of the fresh mint.
+- To serve, transfer the beetroot and walnut hummus onto a large plate or into a bowl and top with more cubed beetroot, extra chopped walnuts, and the rest of the chopped fresh mint.